 The Most Beautiful Places to Visit in Massachusetts

-If you don’t yet feel comfortable visiting an indoor museum—though the DeCordova is taking all the necessary precautions plus some—you can still spend an afternoon traipsing through the museum’s 30-acre sculpture park, the largest such park in New England.
-Allow yourself two hours to explore the 60 large-scale installations (no touching right now) and you can even bring your leashed pup to make an afternoon of it.
-Just be sure to book your visit ahead of time.
+Spend an afternoon traipsing through DeCordova’s 30-acre sculpture park, the largest such park in New England.
+For the full experience, allow yourself two hours to explore the 60 large-scale installations and you can even bring your leashed pup to make an afternoon of it.
+Plus The Twisted Tree Cafe is now open, serving up breakfast, lunch, coffee, pastries, and more.
+Just be sure to book your visit to the grounds and museum ahead of time.

 As the highest point in Massachusetts, Mount Greylock sits at 3,491 feet, providing views as far as 90 miles away.
-Here’s the bad news: the summit driving routes are closed in the deep winter.
+Here’s the bad news: the summit driving routes are closed in the deep winter (opening back up May 21).
 The good news?
 The reservation offers plenty of year-round hikes, both easy and invigorating, that offer stunning nature sites and views.

 Surrounded by rocky edges and the ocean, venture off to Menemsha Hills to enjoy one of the longest walks on the Vineyard.
 Make sure to stop at the top of Prospect Hill, the second highest point on the Vineyard, for exceptional sights of the Elizabeth Islands.
 The reservation is open year round.